yorks-dev/TeachingNumbers/README.md

   1. The teacNumber.cpp also includes the test cases I used to validate the program.
   2. I used the catch2 for testing.
 It is locally installed on my PC.
   3. To add another test case, simply add another REQUIRE(); under TEST_CASE().
+  4. I used multiple cout inorder for me to understand the code better.
+Its optional to write.

 # TestCases